isovector/draconian-results/pho.md

 Indoor funerals, wedding ceremonies and baptisms may proceed with a limited number of people and a COVID-19 Safety Plan in place.
-You can have a maximum of 10 people attend, including the officiant.
-[Review BC Centre for Disease Control (BCCDC) information on event planning].\
+You can have a maximum of 10 people attend, including the officiant.\

+-   Up to 10 people may attend, plus 2 extra people to make sure rules are followed
 -   The event organizer and staff present at the event are not included in the 10 people limit
 -   If the event organizer also acts as the officiant, that person is